shanecranor/grocery-discord-bot/README.md

 # Grocery Discord Bot

-This bot reacts to every new message in a server with a ❌ emoji.
-If anyone other than the message author reacts with the same emoji, the bot deletes the message.
+This bot reacts to every new message in a server with a ❌ emoji (only in channels containing the string "groce").
+When a user reacts with ❌, the bot deletes the message and sends a notification to a channel named "grocery-log" in the same server if it exists.

 ## Setup